SSanthosh38/SSanthosh38/README.md

 ## What I believe

-> Good software is not only about writing code.
+> Good software is not just about writing code.
 >
 > It's about understanding the problem,
 > building the right solution and creating
 > something that can grow.